-If you’re trying to reach CheckPeople, you can contact them through an online email form and receive an answer.
-There is also a 24/7 toll free 1-800 number that you can use.
-There is no 24/7 online chat window where you can instantly speak to a representative.
+If you’re trying to reach CheckPeople, you can contact them through an online email form.
+There is also a 24/7 toll free 800 number that you can use.
+Unfortunately, online chat services are not available.

 The company also has an extensive FAQ section online that should sort out any questions you have about the service.

-If you’re looking to find out information about someone in your life—or in your past—CheckPeople can be a great tool for finding the details you didn’t know about, or even confirming things you may have wondered about.
+If you’re looking to find information about someone in your life—or in your past—CheckPeople can be a great tool for finding the details you need to make important decisions about the people you interact with.

 According to CheckPeople, the company was founded in order to “put your mind at ease knowing exactly who you are dealing with.”

-The company was founded by a team of people with over 20 years of experience in internet businesses who wanted to start an “intuitive, easy to use service that allows people to conduct background searches affordable and in a format that is simple to use and understand.”
+The company was founded by a team of people with over 20 years of experience in internet businesses who wanted to start an “intuitive, easy to use service that allows people to conduct affordable background searches in a format that is simple to use and understand.”

-CheckPeople has received mixed reviews from users which can be easily found online, and some of its assurances about security are not as ironclad as other companies.
-In addition, the pricing structure presents a rather short list of options.
+CheckPeople has received mixed reviews from users, and some of its assurances about security are not as ironclad as other companies.
+In addition, their pricing structure presents a rather short list of options.

-Nonetheless, the service can help simplify a fact-finding mission and give you the tools to access places you never even knew to look and put it together in an easy-to-read report.
+Nonetheless, the service can help simplify a fact-finding mission, give you the tools to access hard to find information,and put it together in an easy-to-read report.

 Note: CheckPeople is not a consumer reporting agency, and CheckPeople’s products and Services do not constitute a “consumer report,” as defined by FCRA.
 CheckPeople’s products and Services may not be used to determine eligibility for credit, insurance, employment, or used for any other purpose governed by the FCRA, including, but not limited to the following: credit and/or loans, employment, education, scholarships or fellowships, tenant, housing or other accommodations, benefits, privileges or services provided by any business establishment, to spy on or stalk people, to commit identity fraud or theft.